zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

      ![](./images/ordsl16.png " ")

-16. The RESTful Services Wizard - Step 2 of 3 displays the Resource Template attributes.
+16. The RESTful Services Wizard - STEP 2 of 3 displays the Resource Template attributes.
 Enter the following values in the wizard.

     ````
     <copy>